 Poland continued to excite, entice and inspire me as I toured the Pomerania Province in Summer 2016.
 During my time based in pretty Gdańsk, we toured an area by the Baltic Sea in Pomerania.
 It was all another spontaneous trip and I’ll share the story of how myself, Marina and Jack ended up in the gorgeous Słowiński National Park near Łeba in Pomerania, Poland.

 At the time, I was based at the cool Hostel Cycle On for a few weeks in the city of Gdańsk.
-During that time, I dated Ola Mueller, went on a food tour of Gydnia, toured Gdańsk and Sopot by bicycle with Mika on the Road, visited the Post Office where World War II began and started to learn Polish.
+During that time, I dated Karolina in Gdansk’s Stare Miasto, I went on a food tour of Gydnia, I toured Gdańsk and Sopot by bicycle with Mika on the Road, I visited the Post Office where World War II began and I started to learn Polish.
 It has been a really fantastic time of my life.
-This week in my dorm room, I met Marina from Barcelona in Catalonia and Jack from Como in Italy.
+That week in my dorm room, I also met Marina from Barcelona in Catalonia and Jack from Como in Italy.

 We bonded well in Gdańsk, had some drinks and food together, great chat and then Marina came up with the idea to head to the town of Łeba in order to visit Słowiński National Park and tour the sand dunes and forest there.
 After a week of studying Polish and working on my book, Backpacking Centurion, I decided I would go with them to Łeba, as it sounded too good an adventure to miss.
 And it was brilliant!

 Getting to Łeba – Gdańsk to Gdynia